ys-mn/country-quiz/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/Bu3G2irnaXmfwQ8sZkw8) was to build an application to complete the given user stories:

+- I can see select an answer
+- I can see if my answer is correct or incorrect
+- When I answer correctly, I can move on to the next question
+- When I answer incorrectly, I can see my results and try again
+- I can try again

 ## How To Use